 Two tax incentive programs are offered to businesses constructing, expanding or renovating a business in town.
 Each program has unique benefits but only one can be chosen if you qualify for both.

-Contact the Economic and Industrial Development Commission for additional information.
+See the Economic Development Commission page on the town website for additional information.

 Middlebury Tax Incentive